salesforce/codeceptjs-bdd/documentation/docs/04-configurations/1-env-variables.md

 ## codecept.env

-This file contains all your default environment variables, such as common Environment Variables across all your test environements, such as DRIVER, CODECEPT_RELATIVE_PATH etc.
+This file contains all your default environment variables, such as common Environment Variables across all your test environements.

 It contains overall app configuration values that would be common across environments.
-The **codecept.env** file is loaded first and then the **codecept.dev.env** file is loaded and will overwrite any values from the _codecept.env_ file.
+The **codecept.env** file is loaded first and then the **codecept.dev.env** file is loaded and will overwrite any values from the **codecept.env** file.

 **Example:**